 The correct treatment relies on an accurate diagnosis.
 Realistically, this is almost never achieved in backyard poultry medicine.
 Therefore, it’s important that your vet chooses an antibiotic with the following features:

 - Efficacy against both mycoplasma and E. coli

 - Food safety

 I can’t stress the last point enough.
-No vet should be prescribing valuable antibiotics for routine treatment when there are better and safer choices.
+Certain antibiotics should never be used for routine treatment when there are better and safer choices.